Our Marvellous Family Grants provide support to help UK families in financial hardship who are caring for a Child/Young

 How long does it take?

 Applications are considered at a monthly grants allocations meeting.
 The application forms need to be submitted by a set date to be considered at each month's meeting.
 The application form needs to have been fully completed, including your signature.
-These dates can be found on the right hand side of the page.
-We will notify your Applicant Officer with the outcome of the application by the notification date, following the date by which they submitted the form.
-Depending on when in the month your form is submitted, your application could take between 4-8 weeks.
+These dates can be found on the right hand side of We will notify your Applicant Officer with the outcome of the application within 4-8 weeks of receiving your application.

 Adapted from: ACT, ‘A Guide to the Development of Children’s Palliative Care Services,’ 2009.